-The Company and its subsidiaries are parties to other labor claims that together have an amount of approximately R\$ 820,032.
+The Company and its subsidiaries are parties to other labor claims that together have an amount of approximately R\$ 1,028,176 (R\$ 820,032 as of December 31, 2022).
 For these claims, no accounting provision was made, since these were considered as possible losses, based on the opinion of its legal counsel.